Habropoda laboriosa: Taxonomy

-The southeastern blueberry bee was classified by Fabricius in 1804, the species name for it is Habropoda laboriosa, and it is an invertebrate belonging to the Kingdom of Animalia.
-It belongs to the phylum Arthropoda which are characterized to have segmented bodies, and each segment is called tagma which are composed of the head, thorax, and abdomen.
-The subphylum in which it belongs to is Hexapoda; these organisms have the ability to fly with wings starting at the thorax and have 3 pairs of legs.
-The Class it belongs to is Insecta, and the Order is Hymenoptera, which includes the ants, bees, wasps, and sawflies.
-The Family is Apidae which are related to Cuckoo, Carpenter, Digger, Bumble, and Honey Bees.
-The Subfamily is Apinae which includes Honey, Bumble, Longhorn, Orchid, and Digger Bees.
-Southeastern blueberry bees are considered mountain-digger bees which can be characterized into the Genus Habropoda; the major plant that it pollinates are blueberry plants (Vaccinium), so the species name, laboriosa, is derived from that characteristic.
+The southeastern blueberry bee was classified by Fabricius in 1804, the species name for it is Habropoda laboriosa, and it is an invertebrate belonging to the kingdom of Animalia.
+It belongs to the phylum Arthropoda which are characterized to have segmented bodies, and each segment is called tagma, including a head, thorax, and abdomen.
+The subphylum in which it belongs to is Hexapoda; these organisms have the ability to fly with wings starting at the thorax and have three pairs of legs.
+The class it belongs to is Insecta, and the order is Hymenoptera, which includes the ants, bees, wasps, and sawflies.
+The family is Apidae which also includes cuckoo, carpenter, digger, bumble, and honey bees.
+The subfamily is Apinae which includes honey, bumble, longhorn, orchid, and digger Bees.
+Southeastern blueberry bees are considered mountain-digger bees which can be characterized into the genus Habropoda; the major plant that it pollinates are blueberry plants (Vaccinium), so the species name, laboriosa, is derived from that characteristic.